+Action 3.1 Action name:

+Short description of the action

-Action 3.1 Action name: GENDER IN RESEARCH Short description of the action The ICM vision states: Building the future we imagine for our oceans through excellent marine research for a society in harmony with the blue planet via creativity, through cooperation and with full commitment.
+GENDER IN RESEARCH

+The ICM vision states: Building the future we imagine for our oceans through excellent marine research for a society in harmony with the blue planet via creativity, through cooperation and with full commitment.
 ICM recognizes that "the oceans are fundamental to life on Earth.
 They sustain natural systems and provide resources that make Earth habitable for humankind.
 Human activity, however, is causing rapid global changes that affect the ocean's health and productivity.
 Global warming, changing weather patterns, sea level rise, ocean acidification, and extreme weather events, disrupt economies and deeply affect our daily lives.
 These environmental stressors modify the coastline and, along with pollution and fishery activity, alter marine populations, harm ecosystems, and modify biodiversity.
 Moreover, oceans are sources of some natural hazards, which episodically hit the coasts causing huge human and economic losses."

 No research, in any field, should be gender blind.
 Addressing the gender dimension of research implies that gender is considered as a key analytical and explanatory variable in research.
 If relevant gender issues are missed or poorly addressed, research results will be partial and potentially biased.
 Additionally, genders can have different views and hence diversify the approximations to a scientific subject, as one of the pillars for innovative research.
 Gender can thus be an important factor in research excellence.

 The inclusion of the gender dimension in marine science research has been shown to improve the quality of research and to promote a wider application of its findings to the population.
 This measure aims to incorporate the gender dimension into ICM research, which is a significant challenge given the limited steps that have been taken so far in this regard.
 Whilst not all research studies are suited for full inclusion of the gender dimension, many others may have distinct effects and results if a gender perspective or sex differences are considered in their design.

-Actions under this measure aim to build capacity for gender mainstreaming in research, which involves the following activities: To identify best practices in other marine research centres concerning gender mainstreaming.
-To establish or join networks of marine research centres that are addressing this issue.
-To organise a national or international event to exchange best practices on gender mainstreaming in marine science (LeTSGEPS framework).
-To analyse the ICM's research areas that could incorporate the gender/sex dimension.
-To develop (2-4) training introductory sessions for staff of research groups with projects that could incorporate the gender dimension in research To promote the design of research projects that incorporate the gender dimension in their contents.
-Impact area(s) Career progression and development (Increase in the participation of women in research and innovation and improvement of their career prospects) □ Gender inclusive institutional governance (Gender balance in decision-making bodies) □ 3.
-Gender dimension in research ⊠4.
-Work-life balance and organisational culture □ S. Measures to prevent GBV incl. sexual harassment □ 6.
-Gender-inclusive institutional culture □ 7.
-Retributive policy: eradicating gender pay gap □ 8.
-Inclusive and non-sexist communication □
+Actions under this measure aim to build capacity for gender mainstreaming in research, which involves the following activities:

+- To identify best practices in (marine) research centres concerning gender mainstreaming. - To establish or join networks of (marine) research centres that are addressing this issue. - To organise a national or international event to exchange best practices on gender mainstreaming (in marine science) (LeTSGEPS framework). - To analyse the ICM's research areas that could incorporate the gender/sex dimension. - To develop an internal methodological tool, such as a checklist inspire by other good practices on the matter, to facilitate the integration of the gender dimension into the research content - To promote the design of research projects that includes the gender dimension in their contents through two ICM's case studies in which the internal tool could be tested in a pilot phase - To develop (2-4) training introductory sessions on how to integrate the gender dimension into research content (how to use the internal tool) for staff of research groups with projects that could incorporate the gender dimension in research.